-1) Defense Community Compatibility Account (DCCA)Military Family Quality of Life
+1)2) Military Family Quality of Life

-One of the greatest challenges facing military families in the South Sound are access to housing, childcare and spousal employment.

-SSMCP is working regionally to remove barriers to these necessities and supports state level action through 1) incentives, 2) increased investment and/or 3) reduction in administrative burdens that drive up costs.
+SomeOne of the greatest challenges facing military families in the South Sound are access to housing, childcare and spousal employmentfor spouses.
+SSMCP is working regionally to remove barriers to these necessities and supports state level action through 1) incentives, 2) increased investment and/or 3) reduction in administrative burdens that drive up costsand 4) coordination with other military installations and communities.